weirdrock/YeetMouse/Performance.md

 Here we can again see the wavy pattern, but the overall precision of the Fast version is pretty good.
 I'd even say it's just enough for what's required, as we only deal with rather small input values of sqrt, where the precision is even better.
 This function is called every `irq`, so keeping it fast is crucial.
-This amount of precision is acceptable for out purpose.
+This amount of precision is acceptable for our purpose.

 ### Pow